Flat Rate vs Hourly Rate: Which is Better to Choose?

 • This pay system could be a major productivity killer.
 As the laborers are aware of their monthly salary this may discourage productivity.
 For example, if the auto mechanic does it in two or three hours they ought to receive the same wage, and hence, there is little or no motivation.
 This could be a cause behind reduced production.

-• Hourly pay system may not be fruitful in case of complex diagnostic works.
-Complex works may lead to the costly final repair, which cannot be charged from the customer.
+• Hourly pay systems may not be fruitful in the case of complex diagnostic works.
+Complex works may lead to a costly final repair, which cannot be charged to the customer.
 As a result, this payment system in these cases may not be advantageous.

 Key Takeaways: